PEtab-dev/petab_select/README.md

 <a name="test_case_0007_and_0008">2</a>.
 Noise parameter is removed, noise is fixed to `1`.

 <a name="test_case_0009">3</a>.
 This is a computationally-expensive problem to solve.
 Developers can try a model selection initialized with the provided predecessor model, which is a model start that reproducibly finds the expected model.
 To solve the problem reproducibly <i>ab initio</i>, on the order of 100 random model starts are required.
+This test case reproduces the model selection problem presented in https://doi.org/10.1016/j.cels.2016.01.002 .